swadhinbharat/abap-platform-rap-opensap/week4/unit3.md

   ENDMETHOD.
 </pre>

-7. We then have to navigate from the local handler class `lhc_Travel`, which is responsible for maintaining the data in the buffer, to the local saver class `lsc_ZI_RAP_Travel_U_####`.
+7. We then have to navigate from the local handler class `lhc_Travel`, which is responsible for maintaining the data in the buffer, to the local saver class `lsc_ZI_RAP_Travel_U_8001`.
 Here we are implementing the **save** method where we will call the legacy API, the function module `/DMO/FLIGHT_TRAVEL_SAVE`, which is persisting the data from the buffer, which is shared by the legacy function modules, down to the database.

   - Add the following code to implement that **save** method